Let's be honest. Newsflow was always going to be in short supply by this stage !

 Camberwick released on December 16th,2011 exclusively via Amazon -a 3 for 1 package containing first time blu-ray and digital download versions plus a best-yet dvd offering.

 The plan was for Trumpton and Chigley to follow.
-But,4+ years later,we're still waiting -reasons unknown.
+But,7+ years later,and we're still waiting -reasons unknown.

 B.C recognised by the British Academy of Film and Television Arts (BAFTA)

 A "special award" for "his outstanding contribution to children's television" presented at the Children's Awards in London on Sunday 28th Nov.

 The sort of lifetime achievement award given out to people who may not be around too much longer and should have been recognised earlier.